General information

 – recovery and remembrance

 Film preservation is not a passive task; it involves a great deal of activity.
 Collecting, examining, cataloging, preserving, repairing, restoring, and ensuring the continued accessibility of films is the preserve of archives.
 It is also a prerequisite for being able to show the films at this festival.
-Highlights include Anke Wilkening’s workshop report on the documentary film ‘Women in Berlin’ (GDR 1982), whose director, Chetna Vora, smuggled her rough cut to West Berlin in an unprecedented rescue operation, thereby saving a video copy that has survived to this day.
+Highlights include Anke Wilkening’s workshop report on the documentary film ‘Women in Berlin’ (GDR 1982), whose director, Chetna Vora, in an unprecedented rescue operation, smuggled her rough cut home and preserved a video copy.
+The latter has survived to this day.
 Chantal Partamian presents Katsakh, an archive of small-format documentaries.
 It aims not only to collect and preserve the suppressed history and cultural heritage in the Eastern Mediterranean but also to use these collaboratively with artists to create new perspectives on the past and the future.
 Memory as an active force!

 This year, for the 26th time, repertory cinemas and film culture initiatives will be awarded the Prize of the Association of German Cinematheques.
 Repertory cinemas are experts in getting across the many facets of “action” in film – and are themselves important players in making film heritage visible.
 The supporting program for the association’s award inspires cinemas to screen new restorations linked to the theme of action.
 The Honorary Prize of the Association of German Cinematheques in 2025 will be awarded to the philosopher and film scholar Heide Schlüpmann.